MrGeislinger/finding-lane-lines/writeup.md

 ## Perspective Transform

+Relevant code that performed a perspective transformation (to a "bird's-eye view") can be see in this notebook's section [finding_lanes-advanced.ipynb#Perspective-Transform](finding_lanes-advanced.ipynb#Perspective-Transform).
+This was then incorporated into the overall pipeline.
+We defined a trapezoid that approximately aligns with lane lines from the road.
+We could then take these points to create a warp matrix which was then used to warp the image.
+Below are images before and after the transformation:

 ![Undistorted image with annotated lines of expected lane lines](images/example-perspective_transform-undistorted.png)
 ![Distorted "bird's eye" view of the previous image](images/example-perspective_transform-warped.png)